devbeo1/Glacier-Gamble/README.md

 ## Instructions

-  *  1. Fork this repository
+1. Fork this repository.
-  *  2. Clone the forked repository
+2. Clone the forked repository.
-  *  3. Add your contributions (code or documentation)
+3. Add your contributions (code or documentation).
-  *  4. Commit and push
+4. Commit and push.
-  *  5. Wait for pull request to be merged
+5. Wait for pull request to be merged.

 ## Version History

-* 0.3
+* 0.3:
-  * Fixes bugs with the stand fuction in the scripts/cards_stacks.gd script
+  * Fixes bugs with the stand fuction in the scripts/cards_stacks.gd script.
-* 0.2
+* 0.2:
-    * Adds retry button
+    * Adds retry button.
-    * Makes the game re-roll your cards after mostly any action
+    * Makes the game re-roll your cards after mostly any action.
-* 0.1
+* 0.1:
-    * Initial Release
+    * Initial Release.

 ## Inspiration, code snippets,Help etc.
 * [Lukky's tutorial](https://youtu.be/bP9zQyoYP28?si=UMT5X_i5ItskxVkl)